The Night Sky Glossary

 Of course these are rough measurements.
 Enjoy using them, while navigating the heavens!

 Earthshine - Also known as the Moon's "ashen glow" or "the old Moon in the New Moon's arms" is actually sunlight reflected from the day side of our own planet onto the Moon's surface.
+(Earth's clouds do most of the reflecting.)
 An earthshine Moon is a brightly glowing slender Crescent Moon joined with the pale grayish glow of the nearly full "dark" side of the Moon.
 Earthshine is best seen the third day after the New Moon and during the months of April and May.

 Eclipse - The hiding or blocking of one celestial object by another.

-Ecliptic - A great circle that is a projection of the Earth's orbit onto the sky.
-This plane of the Earth's orbit, the ecliptic, is where eclipses happen.
+Ecliptic - A great circle that is a projection of the Earth's solar orbit onto the celestial sphere.
 The ecliptic as viewed from Earth, is the yearly path of the Sun across the sky.
 The Moon and planets roughly follow this path through the stars.
-The ecliptic ranges up to 23.44º from the Celestial Equator.
+This plane of the Earth's orbit, the ecliptic, is where eclipses happen.
+The ecliptic ranges up to 23.44º from the celestial equator.
+The two points at which the ecliptic crosses the celestial equator are the equinoxes.
+The obliquity of the ecliptic is the inclination of the plane of the ecliptic to the plane of the celestial equator.
 Image

 Ecliptic Pole/Center - The ecliptic plane passes through the 12 zodiacal constellations.
 The ecliptic's axis currently extends north to the north ecliptic pole, a point in the constellation Draco, and south to a point in the contellation Dorado we call the south ecliptic pole.
 The ecliptic pole unlike the celestial pole does not change.